omnicolor/commlink/README.md

 Much of data powering the API is proprietary and requires a licensing relationship with the various owners of the intellectual property, so it is not included with the project.
-Creating your own data files to return data from the API involves filling out the various PHP arrays in the `data` directory.
+Creating your own data files to return data from the API involves filling out the various PHP arrays in the `data` directory of the RPG's module.
 We've included example data only for supported systems.

 Commlink requires both MySQL (for general application data) and MongoDB (for characters).